We bleed … it’s not a secret and if it is still a taboo for some, I can only say, it isn’t taboo here 🙂

 The most sustainable way would be to do without products as much as possible, to reuse for a long time and and to produce as little waste as possible.

-No waste is created if you e.g. use a sponge.
-In combination with a bio cotton panty liner or a period panty, this combination would be really very practical, reusable for a long time and can be used without further packaging and polluting.
+No waste is created if you use for example, a sponge.
+In combination with a bio cotton panty liner or period panties, this combination would be really very practical, reusable for a long time and can be used without further packaging and polluting.

 So, how does your sustainable period like look like

-Or will you try the free bleeding?
-If you know a product or another alternative which I haven’t mentioned here yet, it would be amazing if you write a comment with your tips and experiences.
+Will you try the free bleeding?
+If you know a product or another alternative which I haven’t mentioned here yet, it would be amazing if you could write a comment with your tips and experiences.
 We all benefit from this and ensure less pollution and a positive mindset for our future!